tempertemper/html-playground/src/site/forms/datalist.md

 title: Datalists
 ---

 Datalists can be added to a text input to add a predefined list of values.
-The `<datalist>` element, together with a `list` attribute that references the datalist’s id are used:
+The `<datalist>` element, together with a `list` attribute that references the datalist’s ID are used.

 <form>
     <label for="wild-animal">Favourite wild animal</label>